mspnp/aks-baseline/05-aks-cluster.md

 This deployment creates an SLA-backed Azure Container Registry for your cluster's needs.
 Your organization may have a central container registry for you to use, or your registry may be tied specifically to your application's infrastructure (as demonstrated in this implementation). **Only use container registries that satisfy the security and availability needs of your application.**

+## Application Gateway placement

+Azure Application Gateway, for this reference implementation, is placed in the same virtual network as the cluster nodes (isolated by subnets and related NSGs).
+This facilitates direct network line-of-sight from Application Gateway to the cluster's private load balancer and still allows for strong network boundry control.
+More importantly, this aligns with cluster operator team team owning the poing of ingress.
+Some organizations may instead leverage a perimeter network in which Application Gateway is managed centrally which resides in an entirely seperated virtual network.
+That topology is also fine, but you'll need to ensure there is secure and limited routing between that parimeter network and your internal private load balancer for your cluster.
+Also there will be additional coordination necessary between the cluster/workload operators and the team owning the Application Gateway.

 ### Next step

 :arrow_forward: [Place the cluster under GitOps management](./06-gitops.md)